 6. Ask Your Agent for More Tips

-Do be aware, though, that the tips above just scratch the surface of all the things you can and should do when selling your Los Angeles house when you have kids and/or pets.
+Do be aware, though, that the tips above just scratch the surface of all the things you can and should do when selling your Riverside house when you have kids and/or pets.
 You’re starting off at a disadvantage when competing against sellers who don’t have kids and pets in their homes.
 So you need to do everything you can to tip the scales in your favor.
-To find out about the best strategies for selling your house in Los Angeles in this situation, contact us today at (866) 593 7012.
+To find out about the best strategies for selling your house in Riverside in this situation, contact us today at (866) 593 7012.